m2osw/snaplogger/conf/README.md

 The logger will first look for files under `/usr/share/snaplogger/etc`.
-If you have a tool which uses the `snaplogger` library, you can save your defaults here which means administrators can then update the files under `/etc` and not affect your defaults.
+If you have a tool which uses the `snaplogger` library, you can save your defaults there which means administrators can then update the files under `/etc` and not affect your defaults.

 # Which Files?